syncfusion-content/wpf-docs/wpf/Diagram/Connection-Port.md

 {% endhighlight %}

-> Note: Removing a port directly from a node’s Ports collection property will not be affected by setting the AllowDelete property of the connection port to false.
+N> Removing a port directly from a node’s Ports collection property will not be affected by setting the AllowDelete property of the connection port to false.

 ## Create Connection Port on Line Connector